harbour/core/README.md

 mailing list.

 1. Make sure to have carefully read this document.
-2. Make sure to do a 'make clean' before doing a build after refreshing the sources.
+2. Make sure to do a ``make clean`` before doing a build after refreshing the sources.
 3. If that still fails, make sure to install fresh source tree in a new local directory and start over.
 See [How to Get](#how-to-get)